The show is officially coming back for an eighth series

 When does production start?

-Filming will begin around June 16, according to Murphy.
+Filming began around June 16, according to Murphy.
 It seems as if the show is following a similiar timeline to last year’s Cult, which also began production in June.

 Is it a crossover season?